 It is possible that the scum behind all this would have been aware of potential problems if/when Todd Bradley became aware of their unauthorized use of his image in their video, so they got a second actor to play the part, but kept the backstory.
 Still, why leave the video online?

-As I said, Tom Bradley did have ear surgery.
-Here is a picture of him from his blog, taken while recovering from surgery
+As I said, Tom Bradley did have ear surgery and here is a picture of him in bed shortly afterwards.

 Unfortunately, you'll have to watch the video to see where they use it, since you have to watch the video straight through and you can't jump around.